MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/quickstart-create-server-dotnet-sdk.md

 ms.custom:
 ---

-# Quickstart: Use an Azure libraries (SDK) for .NET to create, update, delete - Flexible Server Instance
+# Quickstart: Use Azure (SDK) libraries in .NET to create, update, delete - Azure PostgreSQL Flexible Server Instance

 Azure Database for PostgreSQL flexible server is a managed service that you use to run, manage, and scale highly available PostgreSQL databases in the cloud.
 You can use .NET SDK to provision an Azure Database for PostgreSQL flexible server instance, multiple servers, or multiple databases on a server.